AScustomWorks/AS/README.md

 V 0.6.3: bypass CV input added.

+V 0.6.5: Now it features soft bypass to avoid switching noise(Results may change according to signal levels).

 ### Reverb
 Reverb Fx module based on ML_modules reverb and Freeverb code, with DECAY, DAMP and BLEND parameters, a little bit tamed Reverb with mixed output signal.